TickTeam/guide-tt/how_to_create_list_folders.md

-# How to create folders for lists?
+# How to create list folders?

-Folders make organizing your lists as simple as drag-and-drop.
+With Folders, organizing your lists is as simple as drag-and-drop.

-1. Open TickTick on your iOS device and slide the screen to the right.
+1.Open TickTick on your iOS device. +

-2. Press a list and drag it on top of another list that you want to include in the same folder.
+2.Drag a list on top of another that you’d like to include in the same folder.

-3. Continue to press on your selected list until a blue box appears around the other list, then drop the selected list.
+3.Hover your selected list until a blue box appears around the second list.

-4. Enter a name for the new folder.
+4.Drop the selected list, and then you can enter a name for the folder.

 ![](folder.jpg)